collapsed-stacks/atheism/questions/936/is-religion-to-blame-for-honor-killing.md

 - posted by: [Gusdor](https://stackexchange.com/users/-1/393-gusdor) on 2010-12-23
 - score: 0

-<p>I may be wrong but I consider that honour is ascribed to a person as a measure of observation of tradition / faith.
+I may be wrong but I consider that honour is ascribed to a person as a measure of observation of tradition / faith.
 It is a metric used to evaluate if an individually is worthy to take part in a society.
-Fail and the punishment in this instance is fatal.</p>
+Fail and the punishment in this instance is fatal.

-<p>Remember that some western societies who don't practice capital punishment only gave it up recently.
+Remember that some western societies who don't practice capital punishment only gave it up recently.
 Some states in the USA still do but the qualification for that punishment is not directly tied to religious defiance.
 Does that prove honour killing is nothing to do with religion?
 No!
 Does it prove that it can be separate?
-I like to think so.</p>
+I like to think so.

 ## Answer 3072